WoutNerd/iso-updater/README.md

 ### Ubuntu

-Supports Ubuntu server and dektop on channels lts and latest.
+Supports Ubuntu server and dektop and all the official flavors on channels lts and latest.

 ### Fedora